 This 7 hectare town centre site became available for development following the announcement of the brewery’s closure in December 2014.
 A Development Brief was produced by a project panel comprising the site owners’ agents and members of the Alton Town Council and EHDC, following consultation with local residents and other stakeholders, between December 2015 and May 2016.
 It aims to provide a framework for any prospective developer.

 The public concern that followed the publication of the Development Brief, and its accompanying “Illustrative Masterplan”, led the Alton Society to conduct an opinion survey to gauge local opinion on some of its key aspects.
 We made a number of suggestions to improve the document, focusing on enhanced provision of civic space and the re-apportionment of areas of land use within the site, bearing in mind the site’s central location and its overall topography.

 CALA Homes have since held a public consultation (on the 3rd and 4th of July 2019) where they put forward their proposals,prior to submitting a planning application.
 This has raised a number of concerns, notably the failure to honour the requirement to provide a community facility on the site.

 - The Alton Society’s Survey Results

 Shared Creative Vision for Alton

-As part of the consultation on the provision of community facilities on the Molson Coors site, representatives of a number of performing arts organisations in Alton have produced a ‘strategy’ document – “Shared Creative Vision for Alton” – explaining their aspirations for a new arts centre.
-This is based on a growing realisation that the town needs a properly equipped multi-functional performance space which would become the focal point for the many performance and arts groups in our town.
+Early in 2018, as part of the consultation on the provision of community facilities on the Molson Coors site, representatives of a number of performing arts organisations in Alton produced a ‘strategy’ document – “Shared Creative Vision for Alton” – explaining their aspirations for a new arts centre.
+This was based on a growing realisation that the town needs a properly equipped multi-functional performance space which would become the focal point for the many performance and arts groups in our town.
 Here is a link to a Vision for the Arts in Alton, which describes preliminary ideas for a mixed-use, community based facility.